kevinarnmark/DD2358-Assignment-III/README.md

 $ make
 $ ./tests/func_test # For the naive test
 $ ./tests/func_test_oblas # For the openBLAS test
+$ ./tests/func_test_libxsmm # For the LIBXSMM test
 ```

 ## Building and running benchmark
-Building and running the benchmark up to a matrix size of 500 can be done with:
+Building and running the benchmark up to a matrix size of 500 with a step size of 10 can be done with:
 ```
 $ mkdir data
 $ make
-$ ./scripts/benchmark.sh 500
+$ ./scripts/benchmark.sh 500 10
 ```
-The data is stored in the directory data (2 files, naive and oblas)
+The data is stored in the directory data (3 files, naive_perf.dat, oblas_perf.dat and libxsmm_perf.dat)
 To plot these using gnuplot (install with sudo apt-get install gnuplot)
 ```
 $ gnuplot scripts/plot.gp